After School Meltdowns

 1. Snack first, always.

-Not a sugary one (though a little sweetness doesn’t hurt).
+Not ONLY a sugary one (though a little sweetness doesn’t hurt).
 I pack something with fat, protein, and a bit of carbs.
 Think apple slices with peanut butter and cheese, and a chocolate chip cookie too.
 Balanced snacks help release the stress hormone cortisol.
 If I’m really scrambling, a drink with electrolytes like LMNT or Redmond Re-Lyte helps shift the mood until I can get some food in him.
+Believe me, they actually help a lot.
+But I try to keep a few boxes of granola bars in the glove compartment at all times.

 2. If I can’t bring food, I bring fun.

-Humor helps move cortisol through the body, too—and connection is a powerful regulator.
-Sometimes I look up a riddle or joke when I pull into the carpool line.
+Humor also helps move cortisol through the body.
+If I’m running late and don’t have a snack, I look up a riddle or joke when I pull into the carpool line.
 Other days I pretend to tackle him when I get out of the car, or scoop him up and spin him around, then pretend to bodyslam him.
-It makes him laugh, because I’m so uncoordinated.
-Yes, I do these things.
+I’m not above a whoopie cushion, or some silly glasses with a fake moustache.
+Yes, I actually do these things.
 I am above no foolishness to reconnect with him.

 3. I resist the urge to ask questions.